Growtika

 "ETH is so hard undervalued I can't even" ranks #4 for "ethereum price."
 Not a price chart.
 Not a financial analysis.
 A one-line opinion from an anonymous Redditor, ranking for a 1.75M-volume financial keyword.

 And it's not just brands.
 SaaS companies are losing commercial keywords to Reddit threads.
 "What tool do you use for internal knowledge base?" outranks every knowledge base vendor's landing page.
 "Course creators, what platforms do you like best?" outranks Teachable, Thinkific, and Kajabi.
+For B2B companies, this trend demands a fundamentally different visibility strategy.

 On ranking volatility